akiellor/bananas/README.md

 # Bananas (name pending) [EXPERIMENTAL]

-An experimental alternative to example based testing.
+An experimental alternative to example based testing for system testing or end to end testing.

+## What is it?

+Bananas is a testing tool, which instead of focusing on distinct 'scenarios' or 'examples', focuses of modelling the system as a state machine.
+With this state machine, Bananas will generate a set of tests which exercise and verify the system under test.

 ## Motivation